 Also, 5G connectivity could be so fast and effective that it could replace traditional broadband services.
 By switching to fixed wireless access points, homes and businesses could be less susceptible to problems like down lines.

-This is something that we already know is important to businesses because we’ve seen a demand for the Ooma Connect, which provides backup LTE service so that businesses can stay connected when lines are down.
+This is something that we already know is important to businesses because we’ve seen a demand for the Ooma Connect (in U.S), which provides backup LTE service so that businesses can stay connected when lines are down.

 Is your business ready for what’s next?
 Find out how Ooma small business VoIP can help you stay connected.